 Read more about the sort of oxygen therapy you might be offered.

 The NHS has more information on managing your oxygen at home on the Your Covid Recovery website.

 Your body will need more energy to recover after having COVID-19, so it’s important to eat well to help you recover.
-Have a look at the NHS eatwell guide, which shows you how you can have a balanced diet.
+Have a look at the NHS eatwell guide, which shows you what a balanced diet looks like.

 You might find that you get breathless when you eat or drink, or that eating and drinking take effort and make you feel tired.
 We have a few things you can try if you get out of breath when you eat, which you might find useful to read through.
 You could also buy frozen ready meals for days when you are very tired, or ask someone else to cook for you.

 If you have problems swallowing your food, talk to your doctor.
 They may refer you to a speech and language therapist for a swallowing assessment.
 The NHS also has information on how COVID-19 can affect your swallowing and what you can do to help yourself.